vrotmanh/aplus/README.md

 # A+plus
 A+plus: work smarter.
 A decentralized course note marketplace, curated by experts, run by smart contracts.

 A+plus is a decentralized course note marketplace that allows university students to make their notes available for sale.
-Others may purchase those notes, with payment settled via smart contract.
+Others may purchase those notes, with payment settled via smart contract (SC).
 A token curated registry of experts (the “A+plus Expert List”), as well as other users, provide attestations to reflect the quality and credibility of marketplace-listed course notes that they feel are particularly useful and valuable.

 The front end for A+plus can be found here: [Check Aplus](https://aplus-frontend.herokuapp.com/)